palasangha/PALAScribe/README.md

 # PALAScribe - Audio-to-Text Converter

 A web-based application for converting audio files to text with specialized Pali word recognition, designed for VRI content transcription.
-Uses local OpenAI Whisper for privacy and offline processing.
+Features a consolidated server architecture with multi-user support, database persistence, and local OpenAI Whisper processing.

 ## Features